 The other method is the accrual method, which, unlike the cash accounting method, is accepted by the GAAP (Generally Accepted Accounting Principles).
 When using the accrual method, income and expenses are recorded as soon as you send or receive an invoice.
 This method provides a much better long-term view of your financial health, but it can result in having to pay taxes on payments you haven’t received yet.
 Our team can work closely with your business to determine which bookkeeping method will suit your needs best and inform you as to which method will be most beneficial to you regarding your tax situation.

 When it comes to payroll taxes, most businesses will withhold taxes directly from employee paychecks.
-However, employees were given a choice to defer their Social Security taxes last year.
-These taxes must be paid by April 30, 2021.
 Because you are responsible for withholding the proper amount of taxes, we can help accurately calculate withholdings for employees who have chosen to defer their taxes and correctly report any payroll taxes that your employees deferred.

 Tax diversification is a way for small business owners to save money on taxes over the long term.
 It’s a strategy in which assets are allocated to several different investment accounts with varying tax rates, some of which are taxable accounts and tax-deferred accounts.
 Our tax experts work closely with small business owners to take advantage of tax diversification.

 When setting up retirement plans for your employees, there are two options that they can take: regular retirement plans and tax-deferred retirement plans.
 With a standard retirement plan, taxes are withdrawn from contributions to the plan the moment they are made.
 With a tax-deferred retirement plan, taxes are not withheld until the money is withdrawn from the retirement account.
 We can assist with setting up retirement plan contributions, calculating contributions, and informing you of tax implications.